Recovery for children with brain tumours

 Research has shown that very young children (under 3) who have radiotherapy to the brain are more likely to have changes to their brain function afterwards.
 This may cause changes in their level of intelligence or ability to learn.
 It is because their central nervous systems are not yet fully developed at this age.

-Many young children with brain tumours now have chemotherapy to keep their tumour under control until they are old enough to have radiotherapy safely.
+Many young children with brain tumours now have chemotherapy to start with to keep their tumour under control until they are old enough to have radiotherapy - at an age when the risk is reduced.
 This is a recent change so we don't know the full effect yet.
 We hope that the number of children permanently affected by their treatment will soon fall.

 The Department of Health, Macmillan Cancer Support and NHS Improvement have set up the National Cancer Survivorship Initiative (NCSI) to look at issues people have when they finish treatment.
 They are looking at several different areas including the long term side effects of treatment and identifying people at risk.